Ayun Halliday papers, 1990-2025

 - Acquisition information:

-The Ayun Halliday papers were received as a gift by the David M. Rubenstein Rare Book Manuscript Library in 2016 and 2022.
+- The Ayun Halliday papers were received by the David M. Rubenstein Rare Book Manuscript Library as a gift from Ayun Halliday in 2016-2025.

 - Processing information: